 “The dog ate my homework”.

 [claimed by advertisers and professionals during the time period 1789-2003 … but as recent as 2006]

 “You don’t look a day over 25 … honestly!”

 “Yes Mom, I’m still a virgin … sheesh!”

 “I didn’t see that stop sign officer!”

-“Those <Martians> are inferior, and a scourge on our planet.
-They need to be eradicated”.
+“Those <Martians> are inferior, and a scourge on the planet.
+I think we need to eradicated them.”

 Note: This reminds me of a Twilight Zone episode titled, The Whole Truth (1961) about a used car.
-Every new owner of that car was compelled to tell the exact, honest truth … no consequences considered.
+In the story, every car owner had to tell the exact, honest truth … and there were no consequences considered.